chetan6780/Complete-Preparation/Leetcode/121_bestTimeToBuyAndSellStock.md

 ### O(N) Time and O(N) Space

 -   We try to sell stock each day.
-- For each day from last we store maximum stock price that will appeare.
+-   For each day from last we store maximum stock price that will appear.
 -   then for each day we calculate by selling the stock.

 ### Code